 Renewal of the Civic Precinct is set to follow our departure, with the 1970s-era 'Roundhouse' building to be transformed into Newcastle's first five-star hotel and the University of Newcastle expanding its inner-city campus to Honeysuckle.

-The Stewart Avenue office block sits 1.2km west of the current admin centre, has ample space for all staff and boasts flexible and collaborative working spaces to help us work better with each other and the many external stakeholders who are integral to the city's continued success.
+The Stewart Avenue office block sits 1.2km west of the current admininstration centre, has ample space for all staff and boasts flexible and collaborative working spaces to help us work better with each other and the many external stakeholders who are integral to the city's continued success.

 Business as usual

 The City's phone numbers and web address will remain the same when we move.

 The community will be able to access our customer service team at 12 Stewart Avenue from October with a temporary customer service centre until the permanent customer service centre is completed.